ktg9/EcoChain/methodology/Bitcoin-ewaste.md

-# Methodology for calculating Bitcoin electronic waste
+# Methodology for calculating Bitcoin transaction electronic waste

 ### Overview
 Global waste is expected to grow by 70% by 2050 from 2016.